4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177686387-dc457561-f3ad-404b-97c4-1b73b7f37e4d.png)

-Docker Compose is a tool that simplifies the design and distribution of multi-container applications.
-With Compose, we can specify our services in a YAML file and then deploy, scale, and destruct our infrastructure with a single command.
+Docker Compose is a tool for constructing and deploying multi-container-based applications.
+Compose enables us to design our services inside a YAML file and deploy, grow, and delete our infrastructure with a single command.

 ```